Personal information means information about an identifiable individual such as their name, contact details, income, or employment details.

-Go to the full list of the Acts and Regulations administered by Inland Revenue.
+Find out about the full list of the Acts and Regulations administered by us.

-You must, by law, give us the information to determine your liabilities or entitlements.
+You must, by law, give us the information so we can determine your liabilities or entitlements.
 Penalties may apply if you do not.

-Limits on use and disclosure of your personal information
+The limits on how we use and disclose your personal information

 We only use and disclose personal information in: